Parthian Empire: Rome and Armenia

 Tigranes the Younger, son of Tigranes II of Armenia, failed to usurp the Armenian throne from his father.
-He fled to Phraates III and convinced him to march against Armenia's new capital at Artaxarta.
+He fled to Phraates III and convinced him to march against Armenia's new capital at Artaxata.
 When this siege failed, Tigranes the Younger once again fled, this time to the Roman commander Pompey.
 He promised Pompey that he would act as a guide through Armenia, but, when Tigranes II submitted to Rome as a client king, Tigranes the Younger was brought to Rome as a hostage.
 Phraates demanded Pompey return Tigranes the Younger to him, but Pompey refused.
 In retaliation, Phraates launched an invasion into Corduene (southeastern Turkey) where, according to two conflicting Roman accounts, the Roman consul Lucius Afranius forced the Parthians out by either military or diplomatic means.

 Phraates III was assassinated by his sons Orodes II of Parthia and Mithridates IV of Parthia, after which Orodes turned on Mithridates, forcing him to flee from Media to Roman Syria.
 Aulus Gabinius, the Roman proconsul of Syria, marched in support of Mithridates to the Euphrates, but had to turn back to aid Ptolemy XII Auletes (r.
 80–58; 55–51 BC) against a rebellion in Egypt.
 Despite losing his Roman support, Mithridates managed to conquer Babylonia, and minted coins at Seleucia until 54 BC.
 In that year, Orodes' general, known only as Surena after his noble family's clan name, recaptured Seleucia, and Mithridates was executed.

 Marcus Licinius Crassus, one of the triumvirs, who was now proconsul of Syria, invaded Parthia in 53 BC in belated support of Mithridates.
 As his army marched to Carrhae (modern Harran, southeastern Turkey), Orodes II invaded Armenia, cutting off support from Rome's ally Artavasdes II of Armenia (r.
 53–34 BC).
 Orodes persuaded Artavasdes to a marriage alliance between the crown prince Pacorus I of Parthia (d.
 38 BC) and Artavasdes' sister.

 Surena, with an army entirely on horseback, rode to meet Crassus.
 Surena's 1,000 cataphracts (armed with lances) and 9,000 horse archers were outnumbered roughly four to one by Crassus' army, comprising seven Roman legions and auxiliaries including mounted Gauls and light infantry.
 Using a baggage train of about 1,000 camels, the Parthian army provided the horse archers with a constant supply of arrows.
 The horse archers employed the "Parthian shot" tactic: feigning retreat to draw enemy out, then turning and shooting at them when exposed.
 This tactic, executed with heavy composite bows on the flat plain, devastated Crassus' infantry.